AlekseyKorshuk/huggingartists/models/README.md

 I was made with [huggingartists](https://github.com/AlekseyKorshuk/huggingartists).

-Create your own bot based on your favorite user with [the demo](https://colab.research.google.com/github/AlekseyKorshuk/huggingartists/blob/master/huggingartists-demo.ipynb)!
+Create your own bot based on your favorite artist with [the demo](https://colab.research.google.com/github/AlekseyKorshuk/huggingartists/blob/master/huggingartists-demo.ipynb)!

 ## How does it work?